-A5.2.BT1 Basal thrust between Samail mantle with listwanite bands and metamorphic sole
+A5.2.2 Basal thrust between Samail mantle with listwanite bands and metamorphic sole

-Site BT1 (23.366°N, 58.184°E) is in an outcrop area we call MOD Mountain in reference to a nearby Ministry of Defense compound, on the north side of the wide gravel plain of Wadi Mansah, reached by a gravel track.
+Site BT2 (23.366°N, 58.184°E) is in an outcrop area we call MOD Mountain in reference to a nearby Ministry of Defense compound.
 The site is just above the basal thrust of the ophiolite, juxtaposing mantle peridotite in the hanging wall with underlying metasediments and metabasalts of the metamorphic sole and the Hawasina Group.
 This area hosts extensive bands of "listvenite" (please see Figure 5 in the main proposal text), fully carbonated peridotites, in which all of the Mg and Ca have been incorporated in carbonate minerals, with the SiO2 remaining as quartz.
 Relict chromian spinel, and/or the Cr-rich mica, fuchsite, attest to the mantle origin of these thoroughly metasomatized rocks.
-The site chosen here is the most extensive outcrop of "listvenites" in Oman (similarly large outcrops are present in the Dibba zone of the Samail ophiolite in the United Arab Emirates), and is relatively unusual in that listwanite bands are found 100 to 500 m structurally above the basal thrust of the ophiolite, as thrust-parallel bands up to $\sim 200$ m thick within less altered, partially serpentinized residual mantle peridotite.
+The site chosen here is the most extensive outcrop of

+"listvenites" in Oman (similarly large outcrops are present in the Dibba zone of the Samail ophiolite in the United Arab Emirates), and is relatively unusual in that listwanite bands are found 100 to 500 m structurally above the basal thrust of the ophiolite, as thrust-parallel bands up to \sim 200 m thick within less altered, partially serpentinized residual mantle peridotite.
 In contrast, most listvenites in the Samail ophiolite crop out along contacts juxtaposing metaperidotite with metasediments of the metamorphic sole and the Hawasina group, rendering it difficult to be certain of the pre-metasomatic protolith (peridotite or metasediment) in many cases.

 Sr isotope ratios in listvenites are elevated relative to present day and Cretaceous seawater, and similar to those in the nearby metasediments below the basal thrust.
-An Rb/Sr isochron of mineral separates from a single, fuchsite-bearing sample yields $97 \pm 17$ Ma (2 $\sigma$ ), indicating that the listvenites formed by metasomatic introduction of CO2-bearing fluids from underlying metasediments during emplacement of the ophiolite onto the Arabian continental platform.
-Peak temperatures were ~ 100 to 200°C. Two continuous listvenite bands extending for about 5 km along strike contain ~ 1 billion tons of CO2 in carbonate minerals formed by interaction between subduction zone fluids at the "leading edge of the mantle wedge" [Falk, 2013; Falk and Kelemen, 2013; Kelemen et al., 2011; Streit et al., 2012].
-Detailed studies here promise to shed light on an important, unexpected, little-studied process that could be of fundamental importance in the global carbon cycle [Kelemen et al., 2013a; b].
+An Rb/Sr isochron of mineral separates from a single, fuchsite-bearing sample yields 97 ± 17 Ma (2 σ), indicating that the listvenites formed by metasomatic introduction of CO2-bearing fluids from underlying metasediments during emplacement of the ophiolite onto the Arabian continental platform.
+Peak temperatures were ~ 100 to 200° C. Two continuous listvenite bands extending for about 5 km along strike contain ~ 1 billion tons of CO2 in carbonate minerals formed by interaction between subduction zone fluids at the "leading edge of the mantle wedge" [Kelemen & co-workers, unpublished data, and Kelemen et al., 2011].
+Detailed studies here promise to shed light on an important, unexpected, little-studied process that could be of fundamental importance in the global carbon cycle.

-A 250 meter cored hole at this site will begin in listvenite, penetrate underlying harzburgite, pass through a band of metabasalt with pillow structures, and end in phyllitic metasediments of the metamorphic sole and the Hawasina Group.
-This will permit detailed sampling around crucial contacts between listvenite and harzburgite, harzburgite and the metamorphic sole, and metamorphic sole and underlying Hawasina sediments, for detailed studies of mass transfer from subducting sediments into mantle peridotite.
+A 250 meter cored hole at this site will begin in listvenite, penetrate underlying harzburgite, pass through a band of metabasalt with pillow structures, and end in phyllitic metasediments of the metamorphic sole or the Hawasina Group.